apache/mxnet/docs/system/program_model.md

 Now we have pass through the battlefield between symbolic and imperative programs.
 Let us start to talk about the operations supported by deep learning libraries.
 Usually there are two types of operations supported by different deep learning libraries.
 - The big layer operations such as FullyConnected, BatchNormalize
-- The small operations such as elementwise addition, multiplications.
+- The small operations such as element wise addition, multiplications.
-The libraries like cxxnet, caffe support layer level operations.
+The libraries like CXXNet, Caffe support layer level operations.
 While the libraries like Theano, Minerva support fine grained operations.

 ### Smaller Operations can be More Flexible
 This is quite natural, in a sense that we can always use smaller operations to compose bigger operations.